 This story never made the Los Angeles Times, but it did make the much lower circulation newspaper, the Daily News of Los Angeles.
 How did the Times miss it?
-[We are happy to note that AP and Reuters picked up this story.]

 None of this is by accident.
 The reporters and sources named never miss a chance to report on any of the pope's more liberal pronouncements.
 Their goal is to downplay the pope's more conservative positions lest Catholics, and the public more generally, conclude that the pope doesn't subscribe to the "progressive" sexual agenda that elites favor.